AgoraIO-Community/BeautyAPI/Android/README.md

     )
 )
 ```
 #### 4. Enable Beauty Mode

-- Call the enable method of the Beauty API and set the parameter to true to activate beauty mode.
+- To activate beauty mode, call the enable method of the Beauty API and set the parameter to true.
 ```kotlin
 mSenseTimeApi.enable(true)
 ```

-#### 5. Start Video Capture
+#### 5. Initiating Video Capture

-- Developers can use the Agora module for video capture or customize the video capture process.
-This section explains how to start video capture in both scenarios.
+- Developers have the option to utilize the Agora module for video capture or to customize the video capture process.
+This section provides guidance on how to initiate video capture in both scenarios.

-**Using the Agora module for video capture**
+**Utilizing the Agora Module for Video Capture**
 ```kotlin
 // Enable video module
 mRtcEngine.enableVideo()